jshiiba/ReactKit/README.md

 # ReactKit
 ReactKit is an experimental React and Redux inspired framework that encourages building declarative and composable UI components within a uni-directional data flow.
+It is written entirely in Swift and utilizes a native UICollectionView.

+Similiar to React, ReactKit uses a **Renderer** to take Components as input, reconciles the changes that were made with a virtual UICollectionViewDataSource, and outputs a new UI by only updating the views with "stale data".

 Inspiration: